King Lear Theme of Language and Communication

 King Lear, being bleakity-bleak-bleak about most things we think are awesome (like love and family), also makes language look pretty depressing.
 Basically, it's a super-blunt tool that means... nothing.

-In King Lear, honest speech is admirable but language often falls short of being able to accurately express human emotion.
+In King Lear honest speech is cool and all, but language often falls short of being able to accurately express human emotion.
 King Lear opens with a "love test" staged by the aging monarch to determine which of his three daughters can say she loves him "most."
 This turns out to be a huge mistake—the daughters who say they love their father more than anything in life end up mistreating him, while the daughter who says her love cannot be expressed with mere words, turns out to be Lear's only loving and loyal daughter.

 King Lear demonstrates that words are meaningless as proof of love: only actions matter.

 After Lear banishes Cordelia and Kent for speaking their minds, Lear's Fool is the only character that tells the king the truth.